martin-ger/esp_wifi_repeater/README.md

 - Simple range extender for an existing WiFi network
 - Setting up an additional WiFi network with different SSID/password for guests or IoT devices
 - Battery powered outdoor (mesh) networks
 - Monitor probe for WiFi traffic analysis
+- Network experiments with routes, ACLs and Traffic shaping

-The ESP acts as STA and as soft-AP and transparently forwards any IP traffic through it.
+By default, the ESP acts as STA and as soft-AP and transparently forwards any IP traffic through it.
 As it uses NAT no routing entries are required neither on the network side nor on the connected stations.
 Stations are configured via DHCP by default in the 192.168.4.0/24 net and receive their DNS responder address from the existing WiFi network.

 Measurements show, that it can achieve about 5 Mbps in both directions, so even streaming is possible.